 Need oil is used as a natural remedy to repel and remove ticks.
 To use, add several drops to the palm of your hand and rub on exposed skin.
 It can also be diluted and mixed with almond or other light carrier oil.
 When diluted, it’s safe for dogs.
 To remove a tick, apply a drop or two of neem oil directly on the tick and it will extract itself quickly.

 Apple cider vinegar to the rescue once again!
 This wonderful natural remedy also helps to repel ticks.
 The following solution can be sprayed on clothing and exposed skin, even lawn furniture.
 Combine the following in a spray bottle:

 - 2 tablespoons of organic neem oil

-- Eat Garlic!
 We all know that garlic has excellent health benefits, and now we can add one more to the list.
-Regular consumption of garlic* or garlic capsules reduces the risk of tick bites, and tick-borne disease.
+Regular consumption of garlic* or garlic capsules reduce the risk of tick bites.
 The garlic causes the body to excrete a scent that ticks hate.

 - Essential oils are not recommended for use on cats.
 Please consult with your veterinarian about effective flea and tick control for cats.

 - Always dilute solutions before applying to your dog.
 For further reading on essential oils and dogs, check here.

 Safe Tick Repellents for Dogs

 If you see a tick crawling on your clothing, or if you have ventured into a known tick-infested area, you should do the following:

 You See A Tick On You… Now What?